GGyll/audible-bookmark-extractor/README.md

 Then run main_file.py

-\*\* On top of ffmpeg-pyton, you need FFMPEG installed on your computer, refer to python-ffmpeg github doc https://github.com/kkroening/ffmpeg-python
+\*\* On top of ffmpeg-python, you need FFMPEG installed on your computer, refer to python-ffmpeg github doc https://github.com/kkroening/ffmpeg-python

 \*\*Anti-Piracy Notice